Abdallah-Abdelrahman/wallet/README.md

 - run `make watch` to start the application with live reload
 - run `make clean` to clean up the binary from the last build

+## Documentation

+After running the application, you can access the documentation at [docs](http://localhost:8080/swagger/index.html)

 ## Schema
 - check [wallet schema](wallet-schema.sql) for the schema
 - you can also dumb [wallet.db](wallet.db) to to any sqlite client to see the schema